This page about the UASure uric acid test kit was last reviewed, or updated, on 16 November 2017.

 THE UASURE URIC ACID TEST KIT

-For these people, some doctors will not prescribe uric acid lowering medications, because they don’t have gout and the med might bring on an attack, but others think, especially if the uric acid level is high, that it should be lowered with meds.
-On the whole, natural methods are recommended for high uric acid without gout, and a uric acid test kit shows if they are working.
-But there are exceptions to the no medications if there's no gout approach, so always discuss high uric acid with your doctor/rheumatologist.
+For these people, most doctors will not prescribe uric acid lowering medications, because they don’t have gout and the med might bring on an attack, but other doctors think, especially if the uric acid level is high, that it should be lowered with meds.
+On the whole, natural methods are recommended for high uric acid without gout.
+A uric acid test kit shows if they are working.
+But there are exceptions to the no-medications-if-there's-no-gout approach, so always discuss high uric acid with your doctor/rheumatologist.

-And people who have gout in the family, (genetic gout) and are therefore prone to it, also want regular uric acid readings.
+People who have gout-in-the-family, (genetic gout) and are therefore prone to it,may also want regular uric acid readings.

 THE UA SURE USER MANUAL AND CODE CARD

 This uric acid test kit comes with an excellent illustrated user guide.
-But it comes with just five test strips, so to be a serious about this you will need to also order at least box of 25 test strips for a fortnightly test for a year, or two boxes (50 strips) for a weekly test for a year.
+But it comes with just five test strips, so to be a serious about this you will need to also order at least box of 25 test strips for a fortnightly test for a year, or for a weekly test for six months.
 Each box of test strips has its own code card which you enter into the meter.
 When you order another box of test strips there will be another code card to enter.